What You Need To Know About Chlorpyrifos

 Children often experience greater exposure to chlorpyrifos because they eat more fruit like oranges, apples, cherries, and peaches for their weight relative to adults.
 (Annette Dubois / CC BY-NC 2.0)

-People are exposed to chlorpyrifos through residues on food and in drinking water, and by toxic spray drift from pesticide applications.
+People are exposed to chlorpyrifos through residues on food, drinking water, and by toxic spray drift from pesticide applications.

-Children often experience greater exposure to chlorpyrifos and other pesticides because they frequently put their hands in their mouths and, relative to adults, they eat more fruits and vegetables, and drink more water and juice for their weight.
+Meanwhile, children experience greater exposure to chlorpyrifos and other pesticides, because they frequently put their hands in their mouths, and relative to adults, they eat more fruits and vegetables and drink more water and juice for their weight.

 A map showing the estimated agricultural use of chlorpyrifos by county for 2017.